-$^{^1}$ There is another draft of this letter which is dated 29 August, 1778 (York G. Lodge MS. No. 30).
-2 A.Q.C., vol. xliii., page 241.
+1 There is another draft of this letter which is dated 29 August, 1778 (York G. Lodge MS. No. 30).
+2 $A.Q.C.,\ {\rm vol.\ xliii.,\ page\ 241}.$

-This number is peculiar.
-The Lodge of Hope at Bradford, now No. 302, was placed on the list of the Grand Lodge of England (Moderns) in 1794, with the No. 539.
+The Lodge of Hope at Bradford, now This number is peculiar.
+No. 302, was placed on the list of the Grand Lodge of England (Moderns) in 1794, with the No. 539.
 What, then, is the meaning I suggest the following as a possible explanation.
 Grand Lodge of all England at York was revived in 1761 after a long period of dormancy, and in the following year it commenced to authorize the formation of new Lodges, all of which had very short The first of these was a French Lodge at York; the ninth was the Druidical Lodge at Rotherham, and for some unknown reason this was called No. 109; the tenth was the Grand Lodge South of the River Trent; and the eleventh was at Hollinwood, Lancashire, in 1790.
 We have no record of any further Lodges having been created, but it is at least possible that a twelfth Lodge was formed, at Bradford, and that it bore the No. 112.
 The final collapse of the Grand Lodge of York about 1792 may have caused the members of this Bradford Lodge to apply for constitution under the Grand Lodge in London.
 No warrant was ever issued, and the Lodge was permitted to work under a Provincial Dispensation, in company with several other Lodges at that period.
-It may, however, be noted that the Lodge possesses a copy of the Old Charges, known as the Hope MS., though it is not known how or when this was acquired .- W.J.S.
+It may, however, be noted that the Lodge possesses a copy of the Old Charges, known as the Hope MS., though it is not known how or when this was acquired.-W.J.S.

 Since Bro.
 Songhurst wrote this note the List of Subordinate Lodges of the York Grand Lodge has been slightly altered, the Lodge at Snainton following the Druidical Lodge of Rotherham.
-The suggested order of the Lodges is as follows:--
+The suggested order of the Lodges is as follows:-

+'''

-No. 109 The Druidical Lodge, Rotherham. .
+The Druidical Lodge, Rotherham.

 1778

+No. 109

+'''

-1778 No. 110 The Lodge at Snainton.
+No. 110 1778 The Lodge at Snainton.

-1779 The Grand Lodge South of the River Trent.
-No. 111
+1779 No. 111 The Grand Lodge South of the River Trent.